sofianinho/json-schema-validation/README.md

 # Small program to test a json example against a schema
-This program uses `github.com/xeipuuv/gojsonschema` to do the verification. `example` folder contains a working example of a schema and test file.
+This program uses `github.com/xeipuuv/gojsonschema` to do the verification. `example` folder contains a working example of a schema and test file, and a wrong json file (compared to original schema).

 ## Usage
 ```sh